tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

           SS = KDF(SS', SSLen)
 ~~~

-In Direct Key Agreement mode, the output of the KDF MUST be a key of the same length as that used by encryption algorithm.
-In Key Agreement with Key Wrapping mode, the output of the KDF MUST be a key of the length needed for the specified key wrap algorithm.
+In Direct Key Agreement mode, the output of the KDF MUST be a key of the same length as that used by the encryption algorithm identified by the "enc" parameter.
+In Key Agreement with Key Wrapping mode, the output of the KDF MUST be a key of the length needed for the key wrap algorithm identified by the "alg" parameter.
+For the algorithms defined in this specification, the KDF output length is 128 bits for ML-KEM-512+A128KW, 192 bits for ML-KEM-768+A192KW, and 256 bits for ML-KEM-1024+A256KW.

 When Direct Key Agreement is employed, SS is the CEK.
-When Key Agreement with Key Wrapping is employed, SS is used to wrap the CEK.
+When Key Agreement with Key Wrapping is employed, SS is the key-encryption key used with AES Key Wrap to wrap the CEK; SS is not the CEK.

 ## PQ-KEM Decapsulation {#decrypt}